skyplaying/web3.js/docs/docs/guides/01_getting_started/introduction.md

 ### For Intermediate & Advanced Web3.js Developers

 If you're already familiar with Ethereum and Web3.js development, you may want to review the Web3.js [package structure](#packages--plugins) and proceed directly to the [package-level documentation](/libdocs/ABI) and [API documentation](/api).
-Application developers may wish to review the [Web3.js configuration guide](/guides/web3_config) or learn how to use Web3.js with tools like the [MetaMask](/guides/dapps/metamask-react) wallet or the [WalletConnect](/guides/dapps/web3_modal_guide) wallet selection modal.
+Application developers may wish to review the [Web3.js configuration guide](/guides/web3_config) or learn how to use Web3.js with tools like [EIP-6963 wallets](/guides/dapps/intermediate-dapp) or the [WalletConnect](/guides/dapps/web3_modal_guide) wallet selection modal.
 Don't forget to review the [list of available plugins](https://web3js.org/plugins) or even [learn how to build your own Web3.js plugin](/guides/web3_plugin_guide/plugin_authors)!

 ## Packages & Plugins